Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

 ## Show possible configurations
-The possible configurations of pr-agent are stored in [here](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/configuration.toml).
+The possible configurations of Qodo Merge are stored in [here](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/configuration.toml).
 In the [tools](https://qodo-merge-docs.qodo.ai/tools/) page you can find explanations on how to use these configurations for each tool.

 To print all the available configurations as a comment on your PR, you can use the following command: